engineyard/engineyard-jenkins/README.md

 ## Hosting on Engine Yard AppCloud

-Using Engine Yard AppCloud "Quick Start" wizard, create an application with Git Repo `git://github.com/engineyard/jenkins_server.git` (options: rails 3, passenger), and add your own SSH keys.
+Using Engine Yard AppCloud "Quick Start" wizard, create an application with Git Repo `git://github.com/engineyard/jenkins_holding_page.git` (options: rails 3, passenger), and add your own SSH keys.
 This will create an environment called `jenkins_server_production`.
 Boot the environment as a Single instance (or Custom cluster with a single instance).

-Optionally, though it is quite pretty, deploy/ship the jenkins_server application and visit the HTTP link to see the remaining "Almost there..." instructions.
+Optionally, though it is quite pretty, deploy/ship the `jenkins_holding_page` application and visit the HTTP link to see the remaining "Almost there..." instructions.

 Finally, install Jenkins CI and rebuild the environment: